WHAT IS A WILL?

-The “Executors” are the people you appoint in your will do make sure that what you want is what is done.
+The “Executors” are the people you appoint in your will to make sure that your wishes are followed.
 They collect in your assets, pay any debts you may have and distribute your assets as you stipulate.

 The “Trustees” are the people who will look after any assets you leave in trust on behalf of the beneficiaries and are often – but not always – the same people as you appoint as your Executors.

-It is perfectly alright to appoint as Executors people who will also be beneficiaries.
-For example it is common to appoint your spouse/partner and children Executors and divide your assets between them.
+It is perfectly acceptable to appoint as Executors people who will also be beneficiaries.
+For example, it is common to appoint your spouse/partner and children as Executors and divide your assets between them.

 In some cases where matters are more complicated or children are too young you may appoint friends or other relatives.